SustainableCommunityDevelopmentHub/nedgreenhouse/content/_index.md

 ---
 <div class="container">
                 <div class="content-center">
-                    <h3 class="title">Welcome!</h3>

-                    <h5 class="description">The Nederland Greenhouse project site on East Street is ideally located in a highly visible and accessible location for community members' participation.
+                    The Nederland Greenhouse project site on East Street is ideally located in a highly visible and accessible location for community members' participation.
 Our approach to  developing the structure and its agricultural potential is hands on, methodical, and participatory.
-We have had several meetups where food is served to volunteers, and new friendships were created.</h5>
+We have had several meetups where food is served to volunteers, and new friendships were created.

 		</div>
 </div>